memelordmaddy/Project-Euler/README.md

 # Project-Euler
-This repo contain my solutions to the problems in Project Euler problemset
+This repo contains my solutions to the problems in Project Euler problemset